LCSR-CIIS/AMBF_helper/HowToDebug.md

 ### Troubleshooting

-In case of any problem, the best option is to erase the `CMakeLists.txt.user` that stores the QtCreator configuration for a project and the `CMakeCache.txt` (stored in your build folder) and start the debuging steps again.
+In case of any problem, the best option is to erase the `CMakeLists.txt.user` that stores the QtCreator configuration for a project and the `CMakeCache.txt` (stored in your build and build-debug folder) and start the debuging steps again.